AkshayS21/Collaborate-and-Compete-Tennis-Project/report.md

 The environment was solved but was unstable.
 The maximum average score per 100 episodes was +0.543.

-2. In the scond attempt, I kept all parameters the same but updated the networks every time step.
+2. In the second attempt, I kept all parameters the same but updated the networks every time step.

 ![](images/second.JPG)

 As expected, the environment was solved with much higher score, but was also more unstable.The maximum average score per 100 episodes was +0.890.

 3. In the third attempt, in order to make the algorithm more stable, I decided to update the networks less often.
 Hence I updated the network every 2 time steps and limited the number of time steps per episode to 1000.
-To compensate for less often training, I increased the exploratory characteristics of the agents by selecting actions with 100% randomness for first 1500 epsiodes and 50% thereafter until 2500 episodes.
+To compensate for the less frequency of training, I increased the exploratory characteristics of the agents by selecting actions with 100% randomness for first 1500 epsiodes and 50% thereafter until 2500 episodes.
 The results were as follows,

 ![](images/third.JPG)